monomelodies/codein/README.md

   central file.
 - A `constructors` object containing a key/value store of classnames with an array of the arguments to be used during construction when inspecting.
-Note that these arguments are verbatim; e.g. a string should be written a "'this is a string'" (note the nested quotes).
+Note that these arguments are verbatim; e.g. a string should be written as `"'this is a string'"` (note the nested quotes).
 This is because some classes will expect   an instantiated object in their constructor arguments, allowing you to specify something like "new FooBar" as well.